drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 .. option:: OMI_dirs

 	As in TROPOMI_dirs, but for OMI.

+.. option:: XXXXXXXX_dirs

+	With the exception of ObsPack observations (which are handled separately), users can link directories for any observer listed in ``operators.json`` using the above pattern from TROPOMI_dirs (e.g. OMI_dirs).
 Note that other observation operators can be added as separate key entries in this configuration file by following the instructions on the :ref:`New observation:` page.

 .. option:: filter_obs_poleward_of_n_degrees

-	TKTKTKT
+	A dictionary linking a label for observations with the maximum poleward extent of observations allowed.
+For example, a value of 60 would exclude all observations polewards of 60 degrees latitude.
+One entry is required for each entry in ``OBSERVED_SPECIES``, with every key from ``OBSERVED_SPECIES`` represented here.
+Set a given value to ``nan`` to ignore.

 .. option:: SaveDOFS